Chelsea Johnson

 Ms. Johnson holds a Master of Science in Environmental Sustainability with a focus on Environmental Justice, Sustainability, and Development from the University of Michigan and a Bachelor of Science in Environmental Earth Science from California Polytechnic State University, San Luis Obispo.

-Ms. Johnson has a range of environmental sustainability professional experience in the private, non-profit, and NGO space.
-Before joining C2ES, her experience included working with the United Nations Development Programme on issues related to biodiversity and finance.
+Ms. Johnson has a range of experience in environmental sustainability in the private, non-profit, and NGO spaces.
+Before joining C2ES, Chelsea’s experience included working with the United Nations Development Program on issues related to biodiversity and finance.
+Additionally, Ms. Johnson served as an Environmental Planner at AECOM, where she provided consulting services for numerous projects involving federal, state, local, and private sector clients.
+She also authored environmental assessments in compliance with the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).

 Posts by Chelsea Johnson